opendocsg/slw-judgments-backfill/2006_SGHC_99/report.md

 6       3 The defendants had contended that Malaysia was the more appropriate forum for the plaintiff’s claim.
 In the absence of any exclusive jurisdiction clause in the terms and conditions governing the BAM trading account, the first defendant’s application for a stay can only be based on the doctrine of _forum non conveniens_.

 64     The defendants contended that Malaysia was the proper forum because the plaintiff is a Malaysian entity, the debt was owed in Malaysian ringgit, the shares traded were Malaysian shares quoted on the KLSE whilst Chin is a Malaysian whose passport, having been impounded by the Malaysian authorities (after he was charged with manipulating Fountainview shares), meant he could not come to Singapore to testify.
 Joanne was also a crucial witness and her passport was similarly impounded.
-Counsel cited _The Rainbow Joy_ [2005] 3 SLR 719 and _Q & M Enterprises Sdn Bhd v Poh Kiat_ [2005] 4 SLR 494 to support the defendants’ arguments.
+Counsel cited _The Rainbow Joy_ <span class="citation">[2005] 3 SLR 719</span> and _Q & M Enterprises Sdn Bhd v Poh Kiat_ <span class="citation">[2005] 4 SLR 494</span> to support the defendants’ arguments.

 65     The plaintiff, on the other hand, asserted that Singapore was the more appropriate forum because the first defendant is a Singapore company with neither assets nor presence in Malaysia.
 Any judgment obtained against both defendants would have to be enforced in Singapore.

-66     The test for _forum non conveniens_ was spelt out by Lord Goff of Chieveley in the House of Lords in _Spiliada Maritime Corporation v Cansulex Ltd_ [1987] AC 460 and approved and adopted by the Court of Appeal in _Brinkerhoff Maritime Drilling Corp v PT Airfast Services Indonesia_ [1992] 2 SLR 776.
+66     The test for _forum non conveniens_ was spelt out by Lord Goff of Chieveley in the House of Lords in _Spiliada Maritime Corporation v Cansulex Ltd_ [1987] AC 460 and approved and adopted by the Court of Appeal in _Brinkerhoff Maritime Drilling Corp v PT Airfast Services Indonesia_ <span class="citation">[1992] 2 SLR 776</span>.

 67     Lord Goff had held (at 476):